camunda/camunda-docs/docs/product-manuals/modeler/zeebe-modeler/model-your-first-diagram.md

 ---
 id: model-your-first-diagram
-title: Model your first Diagram
+title: Model your first diagram
 ---

-After [downloading](./install-the-modeler.md), setting up and starting the Zeebe Modeler you can model your first BPMN diagram.
+After [downloading](./install-the-modeler.md), setting up, and starting the Zeebe Modeler, you can model your first BPMN diagram.
 Create a new BPMN diagram.

 ![empty application](./img/empty.png)